scottellis/madc/README.md

 Channels 2-6 had 1.0v applied with a bench power supply.

-Or two channels, average of 4 reads, output in machine friendly format
+Or two channels, average of 4 reads, output in a machine friendlier format

-	root@overo:~# ./madc-test -a -m 2 4
+	root@overo:~# ./madc -a -m 2 4
 	2:615:1.50
 	4:618:1.51